-The CM (cochlear microphonic) is a response from the cochlea that mimics the input stimulus and is believed to be a response primarily from the outer hair cells (Dallos, 1983).
+The cochlear microphonic is a response from the cochlea that mimics the input stimulus and is believed to be a response primarily from the outer hair cells (Dallos, 1983).

-The presence of a CM along with an absent or abnormal ABR is used in the diagnosis of auditory neuropathy spectrum disorder (ANSD).
-When a click ABR or CE-Chirp® perform a CM test.
-Determining the presence or absence of the CM (OHC response) is an important part of the ANSD test battery.
+The presence of a cochlear microhpnic along with an absent or abnormal ABR is used in the diagnosis of auditory neuropathy spectrum disorder (ANSD).
+When a click ABR or CE-Chirp® LS is not present or abnormal, it is common to perform a cochlear microphonic test.
+Determining the presence or absence of the cochlear microphonic (OHC response) is an important part of the ANSD test battery.

 For both examples the TM-trode and the test ear must be prepared prior to placing the TM-trode on the TM.
 To reduce impedance a solution of saline can be used.
 Drain the ear prior to inserting the TM-trode.
 The TM-trode can be placed in a saline solution for a few minutes prior to placing it on the TM and should be dipped in electrode contact gel (e.g. Sonaville) prior to placing it at the TM.

 Example of electrode placement using the TM-trode and EPA4

 Example of electrode placement using EPA3 and with a TM-trode electrode

 The EPA3 is a simple alternative when only 1-channel is desired and using the TM-trode.

 Insert phones must be used, as they allow you to perform a baseline of the recordings.
 This is done by clamping or pinching the insert phone silicone tubes and then measuring the response.
 This eliminates the stimuli to the patient’s ears allowing you to distinguish electrical artifacts from a true CM response.

 Note the transducers should be placed away from the measurement electrodes and its cables.